Aliases for PAK3 Gene

 GeneCards Summary for PAK3 Gene

 PAK3 (P21 (RAC1) Activated Kinase 3) is a Protein Coding gene.
-Diseases associated with PAK3 include Non-Syndromic X-Linked Intellectual Disability and Microcephaly.
-Among its related pathways are Semaphorin interactions and Integrin Pathway.
+Diseases associated with PAK3 include Non-Syndromic X-Linked Intellectual Disability and Non-Syndromic X-Linked Intellectual Disability 30.
+Among its related pathways are Integrin Pathway and Agrin Interactions at Neuromuscular Junction.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PAK1.

 UniProtKB/Swiss-Prot Summary for PAK3 Gene